JDroids/ftc_app/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 together with the FtcRobotController module (and the original TeamCode module).

-Selective Team phones can then be programmed by selecting the desired Module from the pulldown list prior to clicking to the green Run arrow.
+Selective Team phones can then be programmed by selecting the desired Module from the pulldown list prior to clicking to the green run arrow.

 Warning:  This is not for the inexperienced Software developer.
 You will need to be comfortable with File manipulations and managing Android Studio Modules.